satyakonmsft/skype-docs/Skype/UCWA/LargeMeetingMode_ref.md

 ---
-Title: LargeMeetingMode for Skype for Business 2015
+title: LargeMeetingMode for Skype for Business 2015
+description: "It shows the large meeting status of an onlineMeeting.
+The mode types are disabled, enabled, and unknown."
 ---
 # LargeMeetingMode